Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 Special Features: Extra Perks

 Some yarns have special features like being hypoallergenic, eco-friendly, or having a unique texture.
+Sock yarn, for example, typically consists of 75% superwash wool and 25% nylon, making it ideal for various knitting projects due to its durability and elasticity.
 These can add extra value to your project.

 • Hypoallergenic: Great for sensitive skin.